greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-enabling-segment-mirroring.html.md

 ## <a id="ki169450"></a>To add segment mirrors to an existing system \(same hosts as primaries\)

 1. Allocate the data storage area for mirror data on all segment hosts.
 The data storage area must be different from your primary segments' file system location.
-2. Use [gpssh-exkeys](../../../utility_guide/ref/gpssh-exkeys.html) to ensure that the segment hosts can SSH and SCP to each other without a password prompt.
+2. Use [gpssh-exkeys](../../../utility_guide/ref/gpssh-exkeys.html) to ensure that the segment hosts can SSH and remote sync to each other without a password prompt.
 3. Run the [gpaddmirrors](../../../utility_guide/ref/gpaddmirrors.html) utility to enable mirroring in your Greenplum Database system.
 For example, to add 10000 to your primary segment port numbers to calculate the mirror segment port numbers:

     ```